wplandingkit/docs/wplk_domain.md

 ## Introduction

-The `WPLK_Domain` object is the backbone of domain management and is the underlying component powering all of the API functions.
+The `WPLK_Domain` object is the backbone of domain management and is the underlying component powering all the API functions.
 The class can be used to:

 1. Retrieve existing domain instances from the database and;